Harassment and Violence in the Workplace

-The Occupational Health and Safety Act considers harassment and violence to be workplace hazards.
-In the Act, harassment is defined as unwelcome or objectionable conduct that negatively impacts a worker or their health and safety.
-This can include bullying, sexual advances or any behaviour that the perpetrator ought to reasonably know would cause offense or humiliation.
+The Workplace Safety and Health Act considers harassment and violence to be workplace hazards.
+In the Act, harassment is defined as objectionable conduct that creates a risk to the health of a worker.
+This can include bullying, sexual advances, or any behaviour that the perpetrator ought to reasonably know would cause offense or humiliation.

 Violence is defined as an action or attempt to cause physical or psychological harm to a person at the workplace or in a work-related environment.
 This definition includes threats and domestic sexual violence that happens in the workplace.

 Employers must do what is reasonably possible to protect their workers from hazards in the workplace.
-It is their duty to define harassment and violence, including sexual harassment and domestic violence, to investigate when complaints are made and to take disciplinary action when necessary.
+It is their duty to define harassment and violence, investigate complaints, and take disciplinary action when necessary.

-Part of employers’ obligations is their duty to educate workers on how to recognize signs of danger, respond in these situations and report any incidents.
-If an employee experiences violence or harassment, employers are required to advise them on their treatment options and if they seek treatment during work hours, employers must continue providing them their regular wages and benefits.
+Part of employers’ obligations is their duty to educate workers on how to recognize signs of danger.
+And how to respond in these situations or report incidents.

-Hazard assessments are also an important factor in eliminating risk in the workplace.
+Hazard assessments are also an important factor in reducing risk in the workplace.
 These must involve, if available, a joint work site health and safety committee or a health and safety representative.